Jussie Smollett testifies at his trial: 'There was no hoax'

 He also said “absolutely not” when asked if he gave Osundairo and his brother $100 to pay for supplies for the fake attack.

+Under cross-examination, Smollett said he refused to give Chicago police his cellphone for their investigation because he wanted his privacy.
+Asked by special prosecutor Dan Webb if he was concerned the phone would show several calls to Abimbola Osundairo, Smollett said no.

-Smollett also testified that Osundairo told him about an herbal steroid that encourages weight loss but is illegal in the U.S. He said Osundairo told the actor he could get him some “on the low” — or secretly — while he was on an upcoming trip to Nigeria.
+Smollett also testified that Osundairo told him he could get an herbal steroid that encourages weight loss but is illegal in the U.S.“ on the low” — or secretly — while he was on an upcoming trip to Nigeria.

-Osundairo testified that Smollett sent him a text message — which jurors saw last week — about talking “on the low,” and that during the conversation Smollett asked him about helping to stage the attack.
-Smollett said Monday that message was in reference to the illegal steroid, and he used language Osundairo had used previously.
+Osundairo testified that Smollett sent him a text message about talking “on the low,” and that during the conversation Smollett asked him about helping to stage the attack.
+Smollett said Monday that message was in reference to the illegal steroid.

+When Webb asked about Osundairo’s testimony that Smollett recruited him for a hoax, Smollett replied: “Fully false, 100% false.”

-Smollett’s lawyers also have argued that Chicago police rushed to judgment when they brought charges against Smollett, and suggested a third person may have been involved in the attack.
+Smollett’s lawyers also have argued that Chicago police rushed to judgment when they brought charges against Smollett.

-Smollett said he met Abimbola Osundairo in 2017 at a club, where he learned Osundairo also worked on the set of “Empire.”
+Smollett said he met Abimbola Osundairo in 2017 at a club, where he learned Osundairo also worked on the “Empire” set.
 He said the two men did drugs together and went to a bathhouse, where Smollett said they “made out."
-Over time, he said the two men did more drugs and participated in sex acts together.
-Osundairo testified last week that he and Smollett didn’t have a sexual relationship.
+He said the two men later did more drugs and participated in sex acts together.
+Osundairo testified last week that he and Smollett did not have a sexual relationship.

-Smollett testified that he met Abimbola's brother, Olabingo, but that they didn't speak and “he kind of freaked me out.”
+Smollett testified that he met Abimbola's brother, Olabingo, but that they didn't speak.
 He said Abimbola Osundairo made it seem like they needed to “sneak off” when they were together around his brother.
 Smollett said he never trusted Olabingo Osundairo.

 Smollett testified that he thought the studio was doing or suggesting too much security, such as wanting someone to drive him to and from the set.
 He said Abimbola Osundairo joked about becoming his security, but that he didn’t take it seriously.